The Importance of Learning Languages

 Learning Japanese is fun!

-Loreto College conducts exchange programs with Sacred Heart, Obayashi and Shibuya Kyoiku Gakuen to enhance the study of Japanese language.
+Loreto College conducts in-country study tours with Sacred Heart, Obayashi and Shibuya Kyoiku Gakuen to enhance the study of Japanese language.

 The important relationship between Australia and Japan